arbyteconsulting/rialto/README.md

 And lets Rialto do what it is good at:

-> **Turn that description into FileMaker script syntax.**
+> **Turn that description into FileMaker script XML.**

 This separation makes the workflow simple and flexible.

-You can use Rialto with whichever AI you prefer.
+You can use Rialto with whichever AI you prefer:

 * ChatGPT
 * Claude